On the standard $L$-function for $GSp_{2n} \times GL_1$ and algebraicity of symmetric fourth $L$-values for $GL_2$: Introduction

 Above, $G(\chi)$ denotes the Gauss sum, $L^S(s,\pi \boxtimes \chi, \varrho_{5})$ denotes the degree $5$ $L$-function (after omitting the local factors in $S$) associated to the representation $\pi \boxtimes \chi$ of $\GSp_4 \times \GL_{1}$, and $\Q(\pi, \chi)$ denotes the (CM) field generated by $\chi$ and the field of rationality for $\pi$. \end{enumerate} \end{theorem} Before going further, we make a few remarks pertaining to the statement above.

-\begin{remark}Note that we can take $S = \{\infty\}$.
-In particular, this gives us an algebraicity result for the full finite part of the global $L$-function.
-This is an important point because some previous works on this topic \cite{bocherer-schmidt, shimura83, shibook2} either omit the bad local $L$-factors, impose some extra conditions on them, or define these bad factors in an ad-hoc manner.
-We take a different approach, whereby we first prove our theorem for the unramified part of the global $L$-function, and then put back the finitely many well-defined bad $L$-factors using the local Langlands correspondence.
-The functorial transfer from $\Sp_4$ to $\GL_5$ together with our detailed knowledge of lifts (see \cite{arthur-book, ralf-packets}) implies that the local and global $L$-factors appearing in Theorem \ref{t:mainintro} do not have poles; the $\Aut(\C)$ equivariance of the bad local factors likewise follows directly from work of Clozel \cite{clozel}. \end{remark}
+\begin{remark} Note that we can take $S = \{\infty\}$, which gives an algebraicity result for the full finite part of the global $L$-function.
+This is an important point because some previous works on this topic \cite{bocherer-schmidt, shimura83, shibook2} either omit the bad local $L$-factors, impose some extra conditions on them, or define these bad factors in an ad-hoc manner. \end{remark}

 \begin{remark}Our proofs show that $C(\pi) = \pi^{2k_1} \langle F, F\rangle$ where $F$ equals a certain \textbf{nearly holomorphic} modular form of \textbf{scalar} weight $k_1$.
 Alternatively one can take $C(\pi) = \pi^{k_1+k_2} \langle F_0, F_0\rangle$ where $F_0$ equals a certain holomorphic \textbf{vector-valued} modular form of weight $\det^{k_2}\sym^{k_1-k_2}$. \end{remark}